 To use the Wizard to create an authenticated SMB share, enter the following information, as shown in the example in Figure 10.4.3.

-- Share name: enter a name for the share that is useful to you.
+- Share name: enter a name for the share that is useful.
 In this example, the share is named smb_user1.

 - Click the button for Windows (SMB).

 - Click the Ownership button.
-To create the user account on the FreeNAS® system, type their name into the User field and check the Create User checkbox.
+To create the user account on the FreeNAS® system, type their name into the User field and enable the Create User option.
 The user’s password is then entered and confirmed.
 If the user will not be sharing this share with other users, type their name into the Group field and click Create Group.
-If, however, the share will be used by several users, instead type in a group name and check the Create Group box.
+If, however, the share will be used by several users, instead type in a group name and enable the Create Group option.
 In the example shown in Figure 10.4.4, user1 has been used for both the user and group name, meaning that this share will only be used by user1.
 When finished, click Return to return to the screen shown in Figure 10.4.3.

 - Click the Add button.
-If you forget to do this, the share will not be created.
+If this step is forgotten, the share will not be created.
 Clicking the Add button adds an entry to the Name frame with the name that was entered in Share name.

 The authenticated share can now be tested from any SMB client.
 For example, to test an authenticated share from a Windows system, open Explorer and click on Network.
 For this configuration example, a system named FREENAS appears with a share named smb_user1.
-If you click on smb_user1, a Windows Security pop-up screen prompts for that user’s username and password.
+After clicking smb_user1, a Windows Security pop-up screen prompts for that user’s username and password.
 Enter the values that were configured for that share, in this case user user1.
 After authentication, the user can copy data to and from the SMB share.

 To prevent Windows Explorer from hanging when accessing the share, map the share as a network drive.
 To do this, right-click the share and select Map network drive….
 Choose a drive letter from the drop-down menu and click the Finish button.

 Note that Windows systems cache a user’s credentials.
 This can cause issues when testing or accessing multiple authenticated shares as only one authentication is allowed at a time.
-If you are having problems authenticating to a share and are sure that you are entering the correct username and password, type cmd in the Search programs and files box and use the following command to see if you have already authenticated to a share.
+When authenticating to a share, if problems occur and the username and password are correct, type cmd in the Search programs and files box and use the following command to see if the share is already authenticated.
 In this example, the user has already authenticated to the smb_user1 share:

 net use New connections will be remembered.
 Status Local Remote Network ------------------------------------------------------------------------ OK \\FREENAS\smb_user1 Microsoft Windows Network The command completed successfully.